ChrisBellew/payments-engine/README.md

 ### External Library Usage

 Generally I try to stick to the std library wherever possible to keep my codebases looking somewhat consistent and to limit supply chain attacks.
-However, one exception is the anyhow crate which provides (subjectively) more ergonomic error types.
+However, one exception I usually make is the anyhow crate which provides (subjectively) more ergonomic error types.

 ### Prefer Type Safety